kubevault/prometheus-exporter/docs/concepts/secret-engine-crds/database-secret-engine/postgresrole.md

     - "statement-0"
 ```

-PostgresRole Spec has following fields:
+PostgresRole spec has the following fields:

 #### spec.vaultRef

-`spec.vaultRef` is a `required` field that specifies the name of [AppBinding](/docs/concepts/vault-server-crds/auth-methods/appbinding.md) that contains information to communicate with Vault.
- It is a local object reference that means AppBinding must be on the same namespace with PostgresRole object.
+`spec.vaultRef` is a `required` field that specifies the name of an [AppBinding](/docs/concepts/vault-server-crds/auth-methods/appbinding.md) reference which is used to connect with a Vault server.
+AppBinding must be on the same namespace with the PostgresRole object.

 ```yaml
 spec: